xstasi/kunoichi/README.md

 Kunoichi was written by Alessandro Grassi <alessandro@aggro.it>.

+## License

+Kunoichi is released under the terms of GNU General Public License version 3

 ## Credits

 The author would like to thank Tom Rune Flo for writing the original ninja, and for being an